furqanullah/vooshfoods-data-pipeline/README.md

 If this system were in production:
 * Schedule pipeline using **cron / Azure Functions**
 * Add authentication for APIs
+* login and register page before redirecting Dashboard
+* Deployement of front-end and backend
-* Centralized logging & monitoring (Datadog / Azure Monitor)
+* Centralized logging & monitoring

 ---
 ## ✅ Key Takeaway